gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 I did not want to have a new problem using this option, and I do not recommend.

 ###### COUNTER_TO_NULL
 This was the second and last that I found.
-Is easy to control, as I did here in this application demo, and the Job life cycle completes.
+Is easy to control, as I did here in this demo application.
+I am satisfied because the Job life cycle completes.
-I defined 10 threads and each one must work with 20 process.
-So after 200 process returned all ItemReader will return null and the Job will and.
+I defined 10 threads and the limit is working with the amount of waiting process.
+So after process the amount defined all ItemReader will return null and the Job will and.
-Is important say here that this not mean that each thread will deal with 20.
+Is important say here that this not mean that each thread will deal with the same amount.
 In fact, I believe that after ItemWriter the thread is killed and a new one is created.
-Is the reason will se the *Threads Pool Info* varies even with type of Job is NEVER_NULL.
+Is the reason you se the *Threads Pool Info* varies even with type of Job is NEVER_NULL.

 ### Some Technical Information
 #### How to control the ItemReader in the same application running in multiples pods